Henry Jarecki: Philanthropy

-Jarecki serves as Vice-Chairman of the Institute of International Education (IIE).
-He is Chairman Emeritus of the Scholar Rescue Fund, which he founded in 2002, and is Chairman of the Scholar Rescue Fund's efforts in Germany.
 With Daniela Kaisth, he has written a book entitled Scholar Rescue in the Modern World.
 Jarecki is a leading advocate in Germany and the United States for refugees, calling for an alternative narrative on refugees, and stating, "Giess Wasser zur Suppe und heiss alle willkommen," ("Add water to the soup and make everyone welcome").
 In partnership with the Government of the state of Baden-Wurttemberg and private foundations, Jarecki has led an effort to provide endangered scholars with sanctuary and the opportunity to re-build their careers at universities in Germany.
 His work in this field has been recorded in the United States’ Congressional Record.

 In 2004, he co-founded the Gloria and Henry Jarecki School in Ratanakiri, Cambodia.
 Previously, he served as a trustee of the American Museum of Natural History, the Classical Theatre of Harlem,.and the Harlem School of the Arts.

 Jarecki has been a member of the Advisory Council at the Department of German at Princeton University and of the Department of Psychiatry at the Yale University School of Medicine.
 He presently serves as a Governor of H. Lavity Stoutt Community College in Tortola, British Virgin Islands, as a trustee of the Island Resources Foundation, and founded the British Virgin Islands' first youth center, the Youth Empowerment Project, in Tortola.

 Jarecki and his family have been donors to his alma mater, the University of Heidelberg, and to the City of Heidelberg, refurbishing the university's Anatomy Department, and donating a playground to Heidelberg's Emmertsgrund, a district in which many refugee and immigrant families reside.
 Dr. Jarecki has been a member of the Heidelberg University Association's Advisory Board in New York since 2013.

 Family

 Jarecki is the husband of Gloria Jarecki, formerly a film critic at Time magazine.
-Together, they "were nominated for the Travel Industry of America's Hall of Leaders for their environmental work in ecotourism on Guana Island."
+Together, they were nominated for the Travel Industry of America's Hall of Leaders for their environmental work in ecotourism on Guana Island.
 He is the father of four sons; the finance executive Thomas A. Jarecki, and the filmmakers Andrew Jarecki, Eugene Jarecki and Nicholas Jarecki.
 He is the brother of Dr. Richard W. Jarecki, also a physician and formerly on the faculty of the University of Heidelberg, who is noted for the development of statistical analysis of gambling facilities.